-With the other end of the shoulder strap, place it 1" from the other top edge under the fold, flip up and pin in place.
+With the other end of the shoulder strap, place it 1" from the other top edge under the fold of the other top edge, flip up and pin in place.

-Fold the fabric with right-side together aligning the top edges.
-Using a 1/2" seam allowance, stitch the sides of the grocery bag together.
-Since grocery bags get lots of wer and tear, sew a second row of stitches about 1/8" from the first stitching (toward the edge).
+Since grocery bags get lots of wear and tear, sew a second row of stitches about 1/8" from the first stitching (toward the raw edge).

+Let's learn how to box the corners!
 The bag should still be inside out.
-To make the box bottom, iron the bag and crease the bottom edge of the bag.
+To box the bottom corner, iron and crease the bottom edge of the bag.
 You will need this crease to help make the boxed bottom.